5/1/2019

 Log in now, or create a free account to access bonus Pearls features.

-Treatment of PMDD includes lifestyle modifications, cognitive therapy, pharmacologic agents, and rarely surgery.
+Treatment of PMDD includes lifestyle modifications, cognitive therapy, pharmacologic agents, and, rarely, surgery.

-Trial with an NSAID may be useful to manage systemic physical symptoms.
+An NSAID may be useful to manage systemic physical symptoms.

-For women with disabling symptoms refractory to other medical therapies, oophorectomy may be considered.
-A 3 to 6-month trial of GnRH agonist demonstrating efficacy is a prerequisite to surgical treatment.
+For those with disabling symptoms refractory to other medical therapies, oophorectomy may be considered.
+A 3 to 6-month trial of GnRH agonist demonstrating efficacy is advised in advance of surgical treatment.

 Further Reading:

 Lopez LM, Kaptein AA, Helmerhorst FM.
 Oral contraceptives containing drospirenone for premenstrual syndrome.
 Cochrane Database Syst Rev. 2012 Feb 15;(2):CD006586. doi: 10.1002/14651858.CD006586.pub4.
+Update in: Cochrane Database Syst Rev. 2023 Jun 23;6:CD006586.
+PMID: 22336820.

 Marjoribanks J, Brown J, O'Brien PM, Wyatt K. Selective serotonin reuptake inhibitors for premenstrual syndrome.
 Cochrane Database Syst Rev. 2013 Jun 7;(6):CD001396. doi: 10.1002/14651858.CD001396.pub3.

 Initial Approval January 2019; Revised January 2021.
-Revised July 2022
+Revised July 2022.
+Revised May 2024

 ********** Notice Regarding Use ************